 How To Measure 100 Grams Without A Scale Using Measuring Cups?

 You can estimate 100 grams by using measuring cups based on common ingredient conversions.
-For example, about ¾ cup of all-purpose flour or ½ cup of granulated sugar roughly equals 100 grams.
+For example, about ⅞ cup of all-purpose flour or about ½ cup of granulated sugar comes close to 100 grams.
 Knowing these volume-to-weight ratios helps when no scale is available.

 Can Everyday Objects Help How To Measure 100 Grams Without A Scale?

-Yes, everyday items like a large egg (about 50 grams) or a standard AA battery (around 23 grams) can serve as weight references.
-Combining these objects mentally gives an approximate idea of 100 grams, useful when you don’t have precise tools.
+Yes, everyday items like a large egg or a AA battery can serve as rough weight references.
+Combining these objects mentally gives an approximate idea of 100 grams, but they are less dependable than ingredient-specific cup and spoon conversions.

 What Are Practical Tips On How To Measure 100 Grams Without A Scale?